2nd Chronicles Chapter 18

 18:6 But Jehoshaphatיְהוֹשָׁפָט

-said, Is there not here a prophet of YAHWEH יְהֹוָה
+said, Isn’t there a prophet here of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here